tskit-dev/tsdate/docs/methods.md

 ## Discrete-time

+The available discrete-time algorithms are the `inside_outside` and `maximization` methods.
-For historical reasons, the discrete time approaches do not use a flat prior, but use the [conditional coalescent prior](sec_priors_conditional_coalescent), which means that you either need to provide them with an estimated effective population size, or a [priors](sec_priors) object.
+For historical reasons, these approaches do not use a flat prior, but use the [conditional coalescent prior](sec_priors_conditional_coalescent), which means that you either need to provide them with an estimated effective population size, or a [priors](sec_priors) object.
 Future improvements may allow flat priors to be set in discrete time methods, and coalescent priors to be set in continuous time methods.

-The available discrete-time algorithms are the `inside_outside` and `maximization` methods.
-They have the following advantages and disadvantages:
+The _tsdate_ discrete time methods have the following advantages and disadvantages:

 Pros
 : Methods allow any shape for the distributions of times